-On August 31, 2018, USEPA proposed the Affordable Clean Energy rule, designed to impose greenhouse gas emissions reductions at large power plants by improving operating efficiency.
+On August 31, 2018, USEPA proposed the Affordable Clean Energy (ACE) rule, designed to impose greenhouse gas emissions reductions at large power plants by improving operating efficiency.
 AMP submitted comments on October 30, 2018 that were generally supportive of the proposal.
-A final rule is expected in the second quarter of 2019.
+On June 19, 2019, USEPA promulgated the Affordable Clean Energy (ACE) rule, which requires efficiency improvements at large power plants in order to reduce greenhouse gas emissions.
+As an affected source, Prairie State is evaluating the rule and assessing potential obligations.